Aerial view of rows of new build modular terraced houses in the UK

 2. 10 September 2026 | 09:00 - 13:00 (BST)

-Join us for a dynamic and forward-thinking conference designed specifically for planning and development professionals working in a fast-moving world.
+Join us online for a dynamic and forward-thinking conference designed specifically for planning and development professionals working in a fast-moving world.
 Taking place across two focused mornings on the 9th and 10th of September, this year marks an exciting change as the conference moves online for the very first time – opening the door to a wider, more diverse audience from across the UK.

-A key focus will be on delivery – examining governance structures, funding mechanisms, and implementation models for large-scale developments and new communities.
+A key focus will be on delivery – examining governance structures, funding mechanisms and implementation models for large-scale developments and new communities.
 Sessions will also highlight innovative ways to unlock stalled or underutilised sites, giving delegates practical strategies to apply in their work.

-The conference is designed to inform, challenge, and inspire.
-Whether you are working in the public or private sector, across policy, delivery, or advisory roles, you will leave with a stronger understanding of the forces shaping the industry – and the tools and insights needed to respond effectively.
+The conference is designed to inform, challenge and inspire.
+Whether you are working in the public or private sector, across policy, delivery or advisory roles, you will leave with a stronger understanding of the forces shaping the industry – and the tools and insights needed to respond effectively.

 Speakers